Transcending History

 a-lesson-in-delibrate-living

 Frank is having a difficult day.
-He realizes it almost immediately upon waking, after tossing and turning all night.
+He realizes it immediately upon waking, after tossing and turning all night.
 He feels physically and emotionally drained.
-Within a few minutes, his day only gets worse when he steps under the shower spray before noticing that he’s out of soap.
+Within a few minutes, his day gets worse when he steps under the shower before noticing that he’s out of soap.
 Later, at work, he bumps into Jim and Elaine and immediately feels poor when they share details of their recent trip to Fiji.
 He knows that his trips to Cuba the previous winter pales by comparison.
-The icing on Frank’s Day occurs when he notices the women in the office flirting with Doug, a new employee, who is young, athletic, and handsome.
+The icing on Frank’s Day occurs when he notices women in the office flirting with Doug, a new employee, who’s young, athletic, and handsome.
 By his own definition, Frank is old, overweight, and out of shape.
 Why, Frank asks himself, must life be such a struggle?

 Dare to dream (and care for one another).